“How did it go?”

-On the day of the appointment, I arrive fashionably early because I respect doctors’ time and because I walked faster than Google Map predicted.
+On the day of the appointment, I arrive fashionably early because I respect doctors’ time and because I walked faster than Google Maps predicted.

-There are three patients in the waiting room, nobody in line at the reception desk.
+There are three patients in the waiting room, and nobody in line at the reception desk.

 “Hi!
 I have an appoint—”